The word “pandemic” is enough on its own to spike anxiety in most people. Let alone living through one.

 Mental health awareness in the workplace is nothing new.
 That’s probably because its impact can be detrimental to a business’ success.
 Mental Health America figures that disengaged employees cost businesses upwards of $500 billion each year.

 Many organizations already recognize the value in supporting their workers’ mental health through their employee / lifestyle benefits.
 More than eight in ten employees say their employers provide at least one mental health offering, according to a report commissioned by the American Heart Association.
 But those same employees also said they wished their employers did more.

 Walking the Walk: Taking Action on Mental Health Reaps Rewards

 Raising awareness and fostering dialogue about mental health is critical.
 But talking isn’t always enough on its own.
 57% of people say that if their employer proactively supported their mental well-being, it would help them to feel more loyal, be more productive in the office and take less time off work.

+Fortunately, not everyone will need accommodations to be able to perform their jobs, but most could benefit from some personal habits that promote good mental health.
 To help get (or keep) the ball rolling, we’ve put together some useful tips to share with your employees.

 20 Ways to Improve Your Mental Health (and Feel Better)